 12. Swimming in the wadis of Oman – by The Diary of a Nomad

-One of the most memorable travel experiences I’ve had was swimming in the beautiful wadis of Oman.
+One of the most unforgettable travel experiences I’ve had was swimming in the beautiful wadis of Oman.
 Oman is filled with natural wonders; if you spend 10 days in this peninsula, you’ll be seeing plenty of gorgeous waterfalls, mountains, valleys, deserts and my favorite of them all — wadis.

 The most famous wadi in the country is Wadi Shab, and it totally lives up to its hype.
 This attraction consists of 3 natural pools you can swim in, and one of them also leads you to a mystical cave with a waterfall inside it.
-I’ve always enjoyed swimming, but swimming inside a wadi with a breathtaking view of canyons all around you and fishes cozying up to your feet was a once in a lifetime experience.
+I’ve always enjoyed swimming, but swimming inside a wadi with a breathtaking view of canyons all around you and fishes cozying up to your feet was a once-in-a-lifetime experience.
 It also felt incredibly fun; like being inside a natural waterpark all day!

 Wadi Shab is suitable for all travelers.
 The first of the three pools is very shallow and perfect for non-swimmers, beginners and children.
 You can simply relax in this pool if you don’t feel comfortable in deeper water.
 The second and third pools are quite deep, so I’d only recommend them for excellent swimmers.
 If you enjoy adventures and are great at swimming, you’d also love swimming inside the cave at the end of the third pool!